-Long a mainstay of the hotel business, those mini soaps and tiny bottles of shampoo and lotion will soon be gone in one of the world's largest chains.
+Long a mainstay of the hotel business, tiny bottles of shampoo and lotion will soon be gone in California.

-InterContinental Hotels Group (IHG) is removing the personal-sized amenities in its 843,000 guest rooms across its 17 hotel brands.
+The announcement followed a similar move in July when InterContinental Hotels Group (IHG) said it was removing the small amenities in its 843,000 guest rooms across its 17 hotel brands.
 Instead, guests will find bulk-sized toiletries in all rooms by the end of 2021.

-IHG — which owns Holiday Inn and Crowne Plaza hotels — said it's the first global hotel company to swap out the individual toiletries.
+IHG — which owns Holiday Inn and Crowne Plaza hotels — said it was the first global hotel company to swap out the individual toiletries.

 "Switching to larger-size amenities across more than 5,600 hotels around the world is a big step in the right direction and will allow us to significantly reduce our waste footprint and environmental impact as we make the change," CEO Keith Barr said in a news release.